 One hint: This example is all about salaries, the pay gap between women and men.
 But note that we did not add a currency sign.
-It or course possible to add a $ sign, but why?
+It is, of course, possible to add a $ sign, but why bother?
 This information would be redundant and clutter the chart.
 If all values are of the same type it is often much better to mention this above the chart in a few words.

 Click on "Proceed" and Datawrapper will take you to the next step.